-When looking at the MDPhD summary card, the research design of the study is quickly identified by the colour coding.
+When looking at the MDPhD EBM flashcard (see below), the research design of the study is quickly identified by the colour coding.
 The primary predictor and response variables in the study appear in several places in the summary including the title, and text.
 The full abstract elaborates in the background and methods.
-The predictor variable is intensive weight management and the response variables are diabetes remission (HbA1C <6.5%) and weight loss (kg).
+In this case, the predictor variable is intensive weight management and the response variables are diabetes remission (HbA1C <6.5%) and weight loss (kg).

-The colour coding and data visualizations in the MDPhD summary card and additional information in the abstract should allow the user to consume the most pertinent evidence based medicine insights from this study in less than a minute.
+The colour coding and data visualizations in the EBM flashcard and additional information in the abstract should allow the user to consume the most pertinent evidence based medicine insights from this study in less than a minute.
 This card can be added to a folder in the Library for future reference.

 At this time, even though the user may have one card in their library folder for ‘DM2’, they can start a synthesis if they want to.
 Future studies that replicate these results can be added to the same folder as the health professional builds a case for changing their practice.
 This is a strong study with clinically significant results.
 The predictor variable is ‘intensive weight management’ and the response variable is ‘diabetes remission’ or ‘HbA1C’.
 I have started with a moderate strength of association between intensive weight loss management and decrease in HbA1C.
 This will change as more studies, more clinical experience and more expert opinions are available.
 Other users may rate the relationship differently right now.